5 Questions To Ask A Bail Bondsman Before Hiring Their Services

 - Are you licensed by the state of North Carolina?
 You need to know that the bondsman you are speaking with is legitimate.
 So ask them whether or not they are licensed to practice their trade in North Carolina and regulated by the state Department of Insurance.

 - How fast can you post bail?
-Amistad Bail Bonds ensures our clients and loved ones of being the fastest and most reliable agency in Durham, Raleigh, and Wake County.
+Amistad Bail and Immigration Bonds ensures our clients and loved ones of being the fastest and most reliable agency in Durham, Raleigh, and Wake County.
 Our system ensures that the process will move quickly and effectively.
 That is why we are available to assist you on a 24/7 basis.

 - How long have you been in business?
 Years of combined experience in this industry is as important an attribute as being located within your community.
 Local bail bondsmen are very knowledgeable and understanding of the ins and outs of every set of circumstances as well as the state court system and its jails.